oktadev/spring-boot-ionic-example/TUTORIAL.md

 ### iOS

-To emulate or deploy to an iOS device, you’ll need a Mac and a fresh installation of [Xcode](https://developer.apple.com/xcode/).
-If you’d like to build iOS apps on Windows, Ionic offers an [Ionic Package](http://ionic.io/cloud#packaging) service.
+To emulate or deploy to an iOS device, you'll need a Mac and a fresh installation of [Xcode](https://developer.apple.com/xcode/).
+If you'd like to build iOS apps on Windows, Ionic offers an [Ionic Package](http://ionic.io/cloud#packaging) service.

 Make sure to open Xcode to complete the installation.